ludwigithub/Cplusplus_Python_Corner_Grocer/README.md

 We were given starter code to help with the interaction between C++ and Python for functionality.
 We were tasked with creating this program that could communicate between C++ and Python, read and write from a file, sort and pull from list, and create a simple graph to represent data.

 # What did you do particularly well?
 In this particular task I felt like I got an extra lesson in the fact that I didn't read very closely the first time I read the instructions.
 I had the tasks returning from Python when it should have been C++ and vice versa.
-I don't know if that would consitute doing it well but I accidentially learned how to get the outcome from both ways.
+I don't know if that would constitute doing it well but I accidentially learned how to get the outcome from both ways.

 # Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?
 It seems like it worked better when I was returning the histogram from Python but that defeats the purpose of creating the written file and reading from it in C++.
 I am sure that will prove very useful in real world experience.